NLP Intelligent Automation enthusiast nlsql.com

 Automating tasks through RPA aims for total efficiency.
 However, just like humans, robots can make mistakes too.
 In fact, these mistakes can become even worse with RPA BI, because the technology will not know that it made a mistake, and could repeat the error.

-tools and technology can help to monitor this.
+Certain process management tools and technology can help to monitor this.
 There is plenty of sophisticated process intelligence available to keep an eye on this.
 Although RPA can create incredibly successful repetition tasks, there is always the risk of an error.
 Just like humans, this needs monitoring.

 RPA Aims To Only Reduce Costs